How to make a plan: step by step for everything from one day to all life

 2. Divide your dream into chunks

-However, a long list of tasks, even small ones, may also have a negative impact on your mood and motivation.
-That’s why you need to follow your personal preferences and inclinations.
+However, a long list of tasks, even small ones, may also have a negative impact.
+That's why you need to follow your personal preferences and inclinations and learn how to prioritize and delegate tasks.
+Also, regularly review your action plan to ensure its steps are still relevant because situations keep changing, especially if you work on them regularly.

 Tip #4: You may use Daily or Weekly Planners to track your progress at a smaller distance.